waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **POKEFAN_M in Violet City House:** Traded Pokémon grow quickly but may disobey without the correct Gym Badge.
 - Received MIRACLE SEED from a trainer on Route 32.

-# Strategic Lessons
-- **Notepad Precision & Escalation:** The `notepad_edit` tool's `replace` action requires a perfect character-for-character match.
-After a single failed attempt, I must immediately escalate to a more robust method like `overwrite` instead of repeating the failed action.
-Wasting turns on failed edits is a critical inefficiency.
-- **Automation Consistency:** I must consistently use my automation tools (like `select_battle_option`) to improve efficiency and reduce errors.
-Inconsistent use is a failure of strategy and defeats the purpose of creating the tools in the first place.
-- **Pathfinding to Unseen Tiles:** Attempting to pathfind directly to an 'unseen' tile will always fail.
-I must explore incrementally by setting navigation goals to the closest visible and confirmed coordinates adjacent to the unexplored area.
-- **Position Verification:** My internal sense of position is fallible and can lead to hallucinations (e.g., misremembering the location of the Gym).
-I must always verify my current `(x, y)` coordinates from the Game State Information before planning any path or interaction.

 # Crafting
 - Kurt in Azalea Town can make special POKé BALLS from APRICORNS.
 I received a LURE BALL from him as an example.